Chas' Crazy Creations

 Share it with others!

 Did you know you can make scrap wood projects that sell?
-I created a snowman project, and with a little imagination created rotating seasonal decor and sold it.
+I created a snowman project, and with a little imagination and creativity, I made rotating seasonal decor that was perfect to spruce up any patio or deck.
+Even better, I sold this piece, so I turned my hobby into a bit of extra spending money!

 If you need a great way and a great idea to make an easy project, I have some simple scrap wood projects to share with you.
 We’ll start with this easy woodworking project and you can find more ideas at the bottom of the post as well as several project ideas to get you going.